Cambridgeshire: Dolphin dies after inland rescue effort

 - Published

-A dolphin which became trapped in reeds after swimming up to 45 miles inland has died, a conservation group say.
+A dolphin that became trapped in reeds after swimming up to 45 miles inland has died, a conservation group says.

 British Divers Marine Life Rescue (BDMLR) was called to the New Bedford River, near Pymoor, Cambridgeshire, at about 19:30 BST on Saturday.